shindeja/gatecheck/docs/policy.md

     * `exact`: The attribute value should match exactly one of the allowed values
     * `pattern`: The allowed values will be treated as pattern and attribute value is searched in those patterns using python `re.search` method.
     * `range`: The attribute value should be between the min and max value of the allowed values.
 For e.g. you can specify that the Fargate task `cpu`` should be between [256, 1024] which will allow 512 but will report violation for 2048.
 * **action**: Currently, the only supported action is `alert`.
-You can configure a webhook to post alert.
-[See Slack alert](./slack.md).
+You can configure a webhook to post [alert](./alert.md).
 All violations are logged to CloudWatch log associated with the Gatecheck Lambda function.

 Below are some sample policy statements.
 ```json